 a) Consultation with State workforce development board: Describe how the State agency consulted with the State workforce development board in designing its SNAP E&T program.
 This description should include with whom the State agency consulted and the outcomes of the consultation.
 If the State agency consulted with private employers or employer organizations in lieu of the State workforce development board, skip to question (b).

-The State Agency consulted with the Department of Labor and Industry State Workforce Innovation Board through regular meetings to design its E&T program most recently starting in August 2021 through FY2023.
+The State Agency consulted with the Department of Labor and Industry State Workforce Innovation Board through regular meetings to design its E&T program starting in August 2021.
 The State Agency will conduct a consultation in FFY2025.
-The State Agency aims to meet with the Board at minimum once per year, or as needed, with the next meeting scheduled for October 21, 2024.
+The State Agency aims to meet with the Board at minimum once per year, or as needed, and the most recent meetings that were attended by a SNAP E&T program representative occurred October 21, 2024, and April 4, 2025.